What omnichannel customer service really means

 Now you can engage customers on a popular platform and then get down to business on a more private one.

-Examples of a good omnichannel customer experience
+Examples of a good omnichannel customer service

 There are different kinds of omnichannel experiences, depending on your customers’ needs and expectations.
 Beyond communications, the term omnichannel is used in retail and marketing as well.
 Although the specifics are different, the concept is fundamentally the same: one consistent experience regardless of channel.